Jokhang Temple - A World Heritage Sanctuary of Tibetan Buddhism

 Architectural Marvel - A Millennia-Old Model of Tibetan-Han Fusion

 Jokhang Temple enjoys a long history of over 1,300 years and holds a high status in Tibetan Buddhism.
-It is the existing most resplendent monastery built in Tubo Dynasty and the earliest civil structure in Tibet.
-Combining the feature of Chinese, Tibetan and Nepalese architecture, Jokhang Temple becomes a model of Tibetan Buddhist building.
-As you get close to Jokhang Temple, you eyes will firstly be caught by the beautiful golden roof.
-There are still something preserved in spite of several destructions.
+It is the existing most resplendent monastery built in the Tubo Dynasty and the earliest civil structure in Tibet.
+Combining the features of Chinese, Tibetan, and Nepalese architecture, Jokhang Temple becomes a model of Tibetan Buddhist building.
+As you get close to Jokhang Temple, your eyes will first be caught by the beautiful golden roof.
+There is still something preserved in spite of several destructions.
 Under the roof, you can find the original wooden beams and rafters.
-In the lobby, there are Newari door frames, columns and finials from the 7th and 8th centuries.
+In the lobby, there are Newari door frames, columns, and finials from the 7th and 8th centuries.

 Cultural Immersion - Pilgrimage and Prayer Wheel Rituals